intelligentplant/AppStoreConnect.Adapters/README.md

 # Development and Hosting Without .NET

 If you want to write and host an adapter without using .NET, you can expose your adapter via [gRPC](https://grpc.io/).
 Protobuf definitions for the gRPC adapter services can be found [here](/src/DataCore.Adapter.Grpc/Protos).
+Additionally, the [swagger.json](/swagger.json) specification can be used to build a compatible HTTP API using the framework of your choice.